plokhotnyuk/jsoniter-scala/README.md

 Scala macros that generates codecs for case classes, standard types and collections to get maximum performance of JSON parsing & serialization.

+## Goals

+Initially this library was developed for requirements of real-time bidding in ad-tech and goal was simple: do parsing & serialization of JSON directly from UTF-8 bytes to your case classes & collections and back and do it crazily fast w/o reflection, intermediate syntax tree or events, w/ minimum allocations & copying.

+It targets JDK 8 and above w/o any platform restrictions, but may works good enough on JDK 7 with Scala 2.11.

+Support of Scala.js & Scala Native is not a goal for the moment.

 ## Features and limitations
 - JSON parsing from `Array[Byte]` or `java.io.InputStream`
 - JSON serialization to `Array[Byte]` or `java.io.OutputStream`